-Since 29 November 2016, there has been a new purpose of residence: intra corporate transferees.
-This follows from the European Directive 2014/66/EU for Intra Corporate Transferees (ICT).
-This purpose of residence comes with a permit that allows the holder to work in the Netherlands as a transferred employee of an international group for a maximum of three years (trainees for a maximum of one year)
+Since 29 November 2016, a new purpose of residence: intra corporate transferees, has been added to the list of purposes for coming to the Netherlands.
+This follows a European Directive 2014/66/EU, for Intra Corporate Transferees (ICT).
+The new 'purpose of residence' comes with a permit that allows the holder to work in the Netherlands as a transferred employee of an international group for a maximum of three years (trainees for a maximum of one year).

-Under certain flexible conditions, the holder of this permit may also be transferred to a branch of this undertaking within another EU Member State.
+Under certain flexible conditions, a holder of such a permit may also be transferred to a branch of the undertaking within another EU Member State.
 Each Member State has its own conditions.
-Denmark, the United Kingdom and Ireland do not participate.
+Denmark, the United Kingdom and Ireland decided not to participate.

 The Directive applies to employees who:

 - Are not a national of an EU/EEA country, Switzerland or Turkey, and

 - Perform work as a manager, specialist or trainee, and

 - Have an employment contract with an undertaking established outside the EU, and